Graduate Assistantship Classifications

 |Graduate Research Assistant (GRA)||125010||300000||Exempt||Graduate Research Assistants perform research duties under the supervision of an appropriate faculty member or FAU administrator.
 Such research duties may include, but are not limited to, assisting in lab research, community‐based research activities, developing research and evaluation surveys, collecting data, analyzing data using software analysis programs, data presentation, and/or writing draft research reports.
 For some Graduate Research Assistant positions, special qualifications may be required, such as completion of a specified number of graduate credit hours or a master’s degree or specialization in an appropriate area of research.

 Note: If allowed by the funding source, the Principal Investigator(s) shall budget for research assistants at the in-state tuition rate.
 Should a non-Florida resident be employed, the non-resident fee will be funded by the university’s tuition waiver budget.
-To use tuition benefits for graduate research assistants, prior approval by the Dean of the Graduate College is required.

 |Graduate Assistant (GA)||124010||800000||Non Exempt||Graduate Assistants may be employed in any administrative unit of the University that performs professional duties outside of teaching or research assignments.
 Duties performed must directly contribute to the graduate student’s program of study.
 It is the responsibility of the hiring unit to ensure duties of the position complement the degree program; however, for students employed in non-academic offices, prior approval by the Dean of the Graduate College is required.